 2. A perfect Christmas is only found in movies

-As anticipation builds and we’re surrounded by images of picture postcard Christmases on TV and in magazines, it’s easy to feel overwhelmed at trying to create the perfect Christmas.
+As anticipation builds and we’re surrounded by images of picture-postcard Christmases on TV and in magazines, it’s easy to feel overwhelmed at trying to create the perfect Christmas.
 The pursuit of perfection is a major contributor to Christmas stress.

 Stop trying to measure perfection and ensure everything is just so.
 Perfection isn’t about how ‘wonderful’ the Christmas wrapping is or how ideal the presents are inside or how the Christmas dinner is cooked to perfection.

 Take a breath and remember that Christmas is about the quality of time you spend with others – and that means imperfection is completely fine.
-Focus on being part of a happy Christmas rather that ticking the perfection checkbox.
+Focus on being part of a happy Christmas rather than ticking the perfection checkbox.

 3. Preparation can reduce Christmas stress

-Last minute chaos can amplify stress levels.
+Last-minute chaos can amplify stress levels.
 Take time to plan ahead and try to complete Christmas preparation as early as possible.
 Be prepared to compromise and go off-plan as well if things aren’t working out.
 Cast your mind back to previous Christmases and think about what went wrong and what issues you faced, such as running out of time to buy presents or not having enough chairs for everyone invited for Christmas lunch.
 Plan to tackle these issues, such as ordering presents online earlier to borrowing or hiring extra seats.

 4. Be human and follow the 30-minute rule